ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 ---
 #### Attack

- If the server is expecting RSA : private key signs - public key verifies, but is sent HMAC-SHA with RSA’s public key, the server will think the `public key`is actually an `HMAC secret key`!
+ If the server is expecting RSA: private key signs - public key verifies, but is sent HMAC-SHA with RSA’s public key, the server will think the `public key`is actually an `HMAC secret key`!

-#### the scenario of such attack could go like that :
+#### the scenario of such an attack could go like this:

-* [1] your RSA public key of the token is been obtained/exposed some how( sometimes it's transmitted with `JWT` itself , or check out more ways to [find_public-keys](https://github.com/ticarpi/jwt_tool/wiki/Finding-Public-Keys))
+* [1] your RSA public key of the token is been obtained/exposed somehow ( sometimes it's transmitted with `JWT` itself, or check out more ways to [find_public-keys](https://github.com/ticarpi/jwt_tool/wiki/Finding-Public-Keys))

-* [2] confirmed that format of the public key is right ( you can expect it to be in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail))
+* [2] confirmed that the format of the public key is right ( you can expect it to be in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail))

 **`PEM` format** is a way of encoding binary/DER data in a way that is more convenient.
 It derives from a 1990s attempt at secure email named `Privacy-Enhanced Mail` hence the name.